flecsi/flecsi/config/sphinx/src/tutorial/execution.rst

   FleCSI is defined by three parallel operations: *forall*, *reduceall*, and *scan*.
 Each of these is a fine-grained, data-parallel operation.
   The use of the *kernel* nomenclature is derived from CUDA, and OpenCL, and is conceptually consistent with those models.
+Please see example of using *forall* kernels in *parallel* section of the tutorials.

 ----